marcalexiei/marcalexiei/README.md

 # 🤝 Marco Pasqualetti

-I am a web developer, always interested in learning new development techniques.
+I’m a web developer with a passion for learning new development techniques.

-I enjoy learning tools that allow you to lint the code, format and build code projects.

-In general any tool that makes maintenance easier by letting you focus on writing code.
+I enjoy exploring tools that help lint, format, and build code projects, as well as anything that simplifies maintenance and lets me focus on writing code.

 ![Marco Pasqualetti's GitHub stats](https://github-readme-stats.vercel.app/api?username=marcalexiei&theme=dark&show_icons=true)
 <!--